 During acupuncture, thin needles are inserted into specific areas of a person’s body.
 The needles are inserted in different places depending on the type of acupuncture being used and what condition the acupuncture is aiming to treat.
 Acupuncture is done by a trained acupuncturist.
 Acupuncture has origins in China and Japan where it has been used as a traditional treatment for a long time.

 Acupuncture is intended to affect the balance of energy (known as qi) in the body.
-In the tradition of acupuncture, balanced energy is thought to be good for your health.
-In order to create balance in energy, needles are inserted in to certain points on the skin known as acupoints.
-This is intended to affect the flow of qi through certain channels (known as meridians).
+Acupuncturists believe that balanced energy is good for your health.
+In order to create balance in energy, needles are inserted into certain points on the skin known as acupoints.
+This is intended to affect the flow of qi through certain channels throughout the body (known as meridians).

 A course of acupuncture treatment can involve between 12 to 40 sessions over 4 to 12 weeks.
 In Australia, the cost of acupuncture is not covered by Medicare.

-Last updated and reviewed: 1 December 2016
+Last updated and reviewed: 1 November 2019